SRF0x41/Voyager1/README.md

 The project draws inspiration from space missions like **Voyager 1**, which has been transmitting data back to Earth using the CCSDS packet format for decades.
 Just as Voyager 1 continues to send telemetry and scientific data across vast distances, this project mimics the same principles of packetizing data for transmission over serial communication.

+### Associated Projects

+This project is closely tied to the **Voyager-1 Moniter** project that works together to capture and monitor the CCSDS packets:

+1. **CCSDS Packet Handling for ESP32 Camera** – This current project focuses on capturing images with the ESP32 camera module, packing the image data into a CCSDS packet, and transmitting it via serial communication.

+2. **Voyager1-Monitor** – This is the monitoring project designed to receive the transmitted CCSDS packets from the ESP32, decode them, and display the data in a human-readable format.
+The [Voyager1-Monitor GitHub repository](https://github.com/SRF0x41/Voyager1-Moniter) contains all the necessary tools and code to monitor the serial communication and analyze the packet structure.

+By using both projects, you can capture and transmit data from the ESP32 camera and then monitor the transmitted packets to verify their integrity and structure.

 ## Table of Contents

 - [Overview](#overview)